 Most popular film in each country

-If you’re not interested in the top movie overall, you may be curious about which Valentine’s Day film had the highest interest in your own country.
+You may be curious about which Valentine’s Day film piqued the highest interest in your own country.
 From Albania to Zimbabwe, here are the top films for 133 countries around the world.Back to top

 Which countries are most into Valentine’s Day movies?